Candy Cane Crumble Nutella Cookies

 Instructions

-- For the fun part, put the candy canes into a ziplock bag, and using a heavy ladle (or hammer), crush the canes, but don’t pulverize them!
+- Put the candy canes into a ziplock bag, and using a heavy ladle (or hammer), crush the canes but don’t pulverize them!
 Hammer out your holiday frustrations!!
 Crush.
 Crush.
 Set aside.

-- In a bowl, whisk together flour, baking powder, salt and cocoa.
+- In a bowl, whisk together the flour, baking powder, salt and cocoa.
 Set aside.

 - In another bowl cream together the butter and sugars, until smooth and creamy.